PaperMC/docs/docs/paper/admin/reference/configuration/global-configuration.md

 ### perform-username-validation

 - **default**: `true`
-- **default**: Whether the server should validate usernames.
+- **description**: Whether the server should validate usernames.
 While this may allow users with special characters in their name to join, it can also cause issues with commands and plugins.

 ### compression-format

 - **default**: `ZLIB`
-- **default**: Allows the server to customize the format of saved region files.
-This supports `GLIB` and `NONE`, which namely allows for compression to be disabled.
+- **description**: Allows the server to customize the format of saved region files.
+This supports `ZLIB`, `GLIB` and `NONE`, where `None` namely allows for compression to be disabled.

 ## watchdog